csswizardry/csswizardry.github.com/case-studies/cloudinary.md

 overall happy ending:

 > With regard to the use of both `Last-Modifiied` and `ETag` – in fact with our
-> platform this should be correctly handled as we don't update the modification
+> platform this should be correctly handled as we don’t update the modification
 > date unless something _actually_ changes – simply re-uploading into your Media
 > Library should not update the date.
 >